Thank you for visiting my profile page.

 Cognitive Behaviour Therapy (CBT) – This helps you to change your thinking patterns and behaviour and is particularly helpful when dealing with addiction or particular habits.

 Existential therapy – This focuses on the here and now and allows you to explore your place in the world, to face your anxieties and embrace your own freedom of choice.
-This can be particularly helpful for people with a terminal illness or those experiencing a life transition, as it can give you a more optimistic outlook on life.
+This can be particularly helpful for people with a terminal illness or those experiencing a life transition,

 Areas of counselling I deal with